Helen Rabagliati

-Helen Priscilla Rabagliati, MBE (née McLaren; 1851–1934) was a local philanthropist and campaigner for improvements in health, women's condition and political change.
+Helen Priscilla Rabagliati, MBE (née McLaren; 1851–1934) was a philanthropist and campaigner for improvements in health, women's condition and political change.

+Family

-She was the daughter of Duncan McLaren and Priscilla Bright (sister of John Bright.
-She is a sister of Charles McLaren, 1st Baron Aberconway and Walter McLaren.
+Helen Priscilla McLaren was born on 28 October 1851.
+She was the daughter of Duncan McLaren and Priscilla Bright (sister of John Bright).
+She was a sister of Charles McLaren, 1st Baron Aberconway and Walter McLaren and was the cousin of Helen Bright Clark.

+She married physician and author Andrea Rabagliati on 25 May 1877.
+They had five children including Euan Rabagliati, Duncan Silvestro Rabagliati OBE, Catherine Rabagliati MBE (Mayor of Paddington) and Herman Victor Rabagliati.
+Her grandson was Alexander Rabagliati.

+Activism

 Her most significant and enduring contributions to Bradford were education and public health.
-She founded an early hospice, St Catherine's and supported a maternity home for young unsupported women, St. Monica's.
+She founded the early hospice St Catherine's and supported a maternity home for young unsupported women, St. Monica's.
 After 1900 she was very prominent in West Riding Conservative women's politics.
+She increasingly took the opposite political viewpoint of that of her family.